Journey Into The Self

 Triveni is a special retreat situated just outside the Yogi Ramsuratkumar Ashram, walking distance from Arunachala and the Ramana Maharshi Ashram.

-Most of the rooming options at Triveni are shared.
+Rooms are shared.
 If you absolutely require a single room, it may be possible if you register early.

 The cost of flights are not included and you will need to book and pay for your own flight.
 We are available to support you in choosing the flight.